Telecom Statistics You Need To Know

 Techjury is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.

 The Covid-19 pandemic highlighted the importance of telecommunication services.
-From 4.39 billion internet users in 2019, it has increased to 5.16 billion users, with a 1.9% year-on-year change in the total number of users.
+From 4.39 billion internet users in 2019, it has increased to 5.16 billion users, with a 2.9% year-on-year change.

 Editor’s Choice

-• 19.3% growth rate for the Global Micro Mobile Data Center Market.
+• There is a 19.3% growth rate for the Global Micro Mobile Data Center Market.

 • The United States ranks third with the most number of smartphone users.